oskapt/docker-gitlab/README.md

 directs traffic to the correct port.
 This is used by `/start` to set the hostname for nginx and Gitlab.

+#### Pipework

+The script is integrated with [Pipework](https://github.com/oskapt/pipework), which configures a static IP inside of the containers.
+I do this because I run a lot of containers within Vagrant, and I want them to reliably talk to each other.
+If you'd like the same functionality, you can set `D_IP` or use the `-i` option to run.sh.

+#### Ports

+The Dockerfile set this up to expose 80 on 8888, 443 on 8443, and 9999 on
+whatever dynamic port is available.
+If you want to change these, set the `PORTS` variable to the docker ports directive you would like to see.
+For example, to expose 80 and 443 on their actual ports, use:

+    PORTS="-p 80:80 -p 443:443"

 ### Execution

 If you want to start the container interactively, use `-sf` to start a shell.
 From there you can run `/start` and background it to look around at the system.

-For general production use, simply execute `run.sh` with no options.
+For general production use, simply set all of your variables and execute `run.sh` with no options.
 It will perform the following actions:

 * start the container, mounting the `repositories` directory under `/home/git`